spjy/uhdt/README.md

 The program generates shapes that are sufficiently accurate enough for the object detection model to learn; it only needs to learn the basic characteristics of each shape with similar backgrounds to the competition.
 We are exploiting the way that a neural network works through data augmentation.
 For example, given a shape with the same characteristics, if it is rotated even by only one degree, it sees that as a completely different shape.
 Thus, we can vary the same shape in different ways and as a result it will have a positive affect the neural network's learning.

+For instructions on training the dataset, [see here](https://github.com/spjy/uhdt/tree/master/training).

 ## Requirements
 1. Node.js (latest LTS version)
 2. Git